 Occasionally, protocol roles designate some terms to be non-originating or uniquely originating.
 Consider the prefix of the trace of a role associated with some instance.
 When a uniquely originating role term is carried in the prefix, the instance's environment maps it to a term that must originate in the instance's strand.
 Furthermore, when the variables in a non-originating role term occur in the prefix, the instance's environment maps that term to one that must not be carried by any message term in the execution.
 The mapping of a non-originating role term can be conditioned on the height of the instance.
 A role non-origination assumption of the form (3 a) asserts that a will not be mapped into an instance unless its height is at least three.
-Section 12 provides advice on when to add non-origination or unique origination assumptions to roles.
+Penetrator non-originating atoms are similar.
+Section 14 provides advice on when to add non-origination or unique origination assumptions to roles.